dchandak99/Tic-Tac-toe/README.md

     - Match tied

    $t$ will go from 5 to 1.
 Any click on the board during this time must start a new game immediately.
 Starting a new game should refresh the board, change symbols for players, and the above countdown should vanish.
 It must NOT refresh the whole page!

+### To run:
+Keep both in the same directory and run index.html